pirueto2004/Bamazon-App/README.md

 The app is connected with a MySQL Database called `bamazon_db` which holds a table called `products` with all the products available for sale.

-This app is made up of three different Node files interconnected to each other.
+This app is made up of three different Node apps interconnected to each other.
 These modules are `bamazonCustomer.js`, `bamazonManager.js`, and `bamazonSupervisor.js`.

-When running the file `bamazonCustomer.js` it will first display a banner with the name of the store and a slogan, and right after a table with all the items available for sale, and a prompt to the users by asking them to enter ID and quantity of the product they want to buy like shown here below:
+In this assigment we are only covering the app `bamazonCustomer.js`.
+This app will first display a banner with the name of the store and a slogan, and right after a table with all the items available for sale, and a prompt to the users by asking them to enter ID and quantity of the product they want to buy like shown here below:

 ![Results](/screenshots/bamazonCustomer-purchase.JPG)

-If the ID entered was not a valid non-zero whole numberm or no such ID was not found in the database, it will display error messages and will prompt the questions again.
+If the ID entered was not a valid non-zero whole number or no such ID was found in the database, it will display error messages and will prompt the questions again.

 ![Results](/screenshots/bamazonCustomer-non-valid-id.JPG)